jarvisteach/appJar/docs/mkdocs/docs/contributing.md

 # Contributing
 ____

-We are always happy to receive additions/updates/fixes to the library - simple submit a Pull Request.
+We are always happy to receive additions/updates/fixes to the library - simply submit a Pull Request.

 The key focusses of the project are that we have good, up-to-date documentation and reliable code.